Doxycycline for Chlamydia

 Will 3 days of doxycycline cure chlamydia?

-Why am I still feeling chlamydia symptoms after taking doxycycline?
+Why am I still experiencing symptoms after taking doxycycline for chlamydia?

-If you are still feeling symptoms of chlamydia after taking doxycycline, it may be a sign that your body has developed bacterial resistance to the medication.
+If you are still feeling symptoms of chlamydia after taking doxycycline, it may be a sign that the chlamydia bacteria in your body has developed resistance to the medication and you still have an infection.
 This can happen if you do not finish the full course of antibiotics and in rare cases, because it does not work for you.

 Can you drink alcohol whilst taking doxycycline for chlamydia?

 No, drinking alcohol whilst taking doxycycline is not recommended.
-This is because drinking alcohol can reduce the effectiveness of the medication.
+This is because drinking alcohol can reduce how effective the medication is.

 Brenda studied medicine at St Georges University of London and has most recently worked in John Radcliffe Oxford University Hospitals, covering acute and general medicine.